hackerguy/IBM-ML/README.md

 	churndb-# \q

 I hope you found this exercise beneficial.

+## <a name="todo"></a>TODO

+1. Complete Documentation
+2. Test (Mac and Windows)
+3. Port to ICP/ICP4Data
+4. Update Node app with async/await constructs
+5. Update app to integrate directly with IBM Cloud WML service
+6. Change app event model to include a form submission (rather than on-change)
+7. Expose PostgreSQL port externally

 [Back to Table of Contents](#toc)